jacquev6/LowVoltage/doc/user_guide.rst

 You may want to use `virtualenv <https://virtualenv.pypa.io/en/latest/>`__.

 Regarding imports, I suggest you ``import LowVoltage as lv`` in your production code.
-All this documentation assumes that everything was imported in teh global namespace: ``from LowVoltage import *``.
+All this documentation assumes that everything was imported in the global namespace: ``from LowVoltage import *``.
 Note that everything is available in the top-level module, so you don't have to import nested modules.

 Beware that LowVoltage is just a client library for DynamoDB, so you have to be familiar with the underlying concepts of this No-SQL database.